jumpnow/jumpnowtek-site/_drafts/mender-bbb-notes.md

 That sets the offsets at 4MB and 6MB into the device.

-c) The u-boot environment size needs to be declared in a Yocto environment variable.
-I chose machine conf but could have used local.conf for this as well.
+**c)** The u-boot environment size needs to be declared in a Yocto environment variable.
+I chose machine conf but could have used local.conf for this.

     BOOTENV_SIZE = "0x20000"

-d) The mender u-boot environment needs to know about the **KERNEL\_IMAGETYPE**.
+**d)** The mender u-boot environment needs to know about the **KERNEL\_IMAGETYPE**.
 I chose machine conf again, but could have used local.conf.

-Note: I was previously specifying this variable in the kernel recipe but moved it to machine conf since the mender recipe also needs to know this
+Note: I was previously specifying this variable in the kernel recipe but had to move it to machine conf so the mender recipe could see it

     KERNEL_IMAGETYPE = "zImage"

-e) Mender also wants to know the dtb to load.
-To do this mender parses the Yocto **KERNEL\_DEVICETREE** variable and attempts to determine the dtb from this.
+**e)** Mender also wants to know the dtb to load.
+To do this a mender build script parses the Yocto **KERNEL\_DEVICETREE** variable and attempts to determine the dtb from this.

-If you currently build more then one dtb with your kernel by specifying more then one dtb in **KERNEL\_DEVICETREE**, then mender will choose the last one.
-Maybe this is what you want, maybe not.
-I suggest only declaring one dtb.
+If you currently build more then one dtb by specifying multiple dtbs in **KERNEL\_DEVICETREE**, then mender will choose the last one in this list to load and pass to the kernel.
+Maybe this is the dtb you want.
+Probably it is not.
+I suggest only declaring one dtb in **KERNEL\_DEVICETREE** and doing separate builds for boards requiring a different dtb..

-Whatever you decide, this definition needs to be in a place where both the kernel recipe and the mender recipe can see it, so either machine conf or local.conf.
-I chose local.conf for this one.
+The **KERNEL\_DEVICETREE** definition needs to be in a place where both the kernel recipe and the mender recipe can see it.
+So either machine conf or local.conf will work.
+I chose local.conf for this.

+I am testing with a BeagleBone Green.

     KERNEL_DEVICETREE = "am335x-bonegreen.dtb"

-f) Mender needs to know the boot storage device.
-For the BBB either the SD card or the eMMC.
+**f)** Mender needs to know both the u-boot storage device and the rootfs/data storage device.
+For the Beaglebone SD card, these can be specified with a single definition in local.conf.

-For the SD card, put the following in local.conf

     MENDER_STORAGE_DEVICE = "/dev/mmcblk0"

+This is required and would be different for systems booting from the **eMMC**.

-g) Mender needs some additional storage partitioning details also in local.conf
+**g)** Mender needs some additional storage partitioning details also in local.conf

     IMAGE_ROOTFS_SIZE = "1048576"
     MENDER_STORAGE_TOTAL_SIZE_MB = "3616"